Is Bone Broth Really Good For You?

 - Water to cover

-This is THE book that got me excited about bone broth.
+This is the book that first got me excited about bone broth.
 Louise Hay, one of the authors of this book was 89 when she wrote it.
-She looks amazing and writes with so much joy.
+She looked amazing and wrote with so much joy.
 I bought this book in Kindle and book form.

 Here is the book where I found my bone broth recipe that I use.
 This is a fantastic cookbook as well.
 It’s one of my top 3 cookbooks.
 Everything I’ve made from this book has been wonderful.

 I use a 12 quart stainless steel stock pot to make my broth.
 I make it once a week and this size is perfect for me.